Prior to Looking

-- For what utilities are you responsible and for which are covered by your landlord?
+- For what utilities are you responsible and what is covered by your landlord?
 Gas, Electricity, Water, Sewage, Trash Removal, Phone, Cable, Internet Connection.

 - What amenities are available?

-- Parking - is there an added cost for parking?
+- Parking – is there an added cost for parking?
 What about visitors, off-street parking, and towing…be sure to know what weather rules are so your vehicle is not towed away!

 - Laundry – where, how much, who has access